-The country has never gotten the attention or demand which its neighbors have.
-But this is quickly changing and property investors should especially take note.
+However, Malaysia remains overlooked for some reason.
+It’s never gotten the attention of neighboring Thailand and Singapore.
+But this is quickly changing and property investors should take note.

-Real estate buyers should also note that Malaysia is practically the only country in Asia which directly allows foreigner to own land.
-There are a few restrictions which I’ll cover later, but the laws do make things much easier than in most places.
+Investors should also note that Malaysia is practically the only country in Asia which allows foreigners to own land.
+There are a few restrictions covered later.
+But the laws help make things a lot easier than in most places.

-There are many more options in Malaysia than in Asia’s other property markets because of this.
+Therefore, Malaysia has more options than most of Asia’s other property markets.
 The ability to own land not only opens several entirely different classes of investment (houses, the ability to develop, etc.) but also different cities and towns.

 For example, foreign buyers may only own condominium units in Thailand.
-This leaves them essentially blocked off from some smaller cities because there are few, if any, condominium buildings in places like Khon Kaen and Nakorn Ratchasima.
+This leaves them essentially blocked off from smaller cities.
+That’s because there’s few, if any, condominium buildings in places like Khon Kaen and Nakorn Ratchasima.

-In Malaysia however, there’s a wider variety of cities to choose from.
-You can own the typical highrise condominium unit in Kuala Lumpur, but you can also own a townhouse in Penang or a mansion in Kuching.
+There’s more cities to choose from in Malaysia since you can own land.
+You can own the typical condo unit in Kuala Lumpur, but you can also own a townhouse in Penang or a mansion in Kuching.

-Things aren’t complexly rosy for Malaysia’s property market.
+Things aren’t completely rosy for Malaysia’s property market.
 Rental yields are abysmal, hovering at around 3% in Kuala Lumpur and Penang.
-Moreover, occupancy rates are low and in many cities there’s the general sentiment that things are overdeveloped.
+Occupancy rates are low throughout the country.
+Several major cities are thought of as overdeveloped by even the locals.

-But one thing that Malaysia has, which should hopefully counteract many of those very real problems over the long term, is population growth.
+But one thing Malaysia has is population growth.
 The country’s population will surge from 30 million now to over 40 million by 2050.
+This will help absorb supply over the long term.

-A rising middle class will also help, as Malaysia plans to be a developed country by the year 2030.
+A rising middle class will also help.
+Malaysia plans to be a developed country by the year 2030.

 Political problems may not go away as easily as a few overdeveloped cities.
 But looking at the mighty Petronas Twin Towers will show you that Malaysia has a way of making the seemingly impossible happen.